Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

 Such decorated graphs $\Gamma$ characterize different topological types of nodal marked surfaces

 in the following way.
 Each vertex $v\!\in\!\V$ corresponds to a smooth\footnote{We mean a smooth closed oriented surface.} component $\Si_v$ of $\Si$ with genus $g_v$.
 Each edge $e\!\in\!\E$ corresponds to a node $q_e$ obtained by connecting $\Sigma_v$ and $\Sigma_{v'}$ at the points $q_{\uvec{e}}\!\in\!\Si_v$ and $q_{\scz\ucev{e}}\!\in\!\Si_{v'}$, where $e\!\in\!\E_{v,v'}$ and $\uvec{e}$ is an orientation on $e$ with $v_1(\uvec{e})\!=\!v$.
 The last condition uniquely specifies $\uvec{e}$ unless $e$ is a loop connecting $v$ to itself.
-Finally, each leg $l\!\in\!\L$ connected to the vertex $v(l)$ corresponds to a marked point $z^{o(l)}\!\in \Sigma_{v(l)}$ disjoint from the connecting nodes.
+Finally, each leg $l\!\in\!\L$ connected to the vertex $v_l$ corresponds to a marked point $z^{a_l}\!\in \Sigma_{v_l}$ disjoint from the connecting nodes.
 If $\Si$ is connected, then $g_\Gamma$ is the arithmetic genus of $\Si$.
 Thus we have \bEq{nodalcurve_e} (\Si,\vec{z})\! =\! \coprod_{v\in \V}(\Si_v,\vec{z}_v,{q}_v)/\sim, \quad q_{\uvec{e}}\!\sim\! q_{\scz\ucev{e}}\quad\forall~e\!\in\!\E, \eEq where

+In this situation, we say $\Gamma$ is the \textbf{dual graph} of $(\Si,\vec{z})$.
 We treat $q_v$ as an un-ordered set of marked points on $\Si_v$.
-If we fix an ordering on the set $q_v$, we denote the ordered set by $\vec{q}_v$.
-In this situation, we say $\Gamma$ is the \textsf{dual graph} of $(\Si,\vec{z})$.\\
+If we fix an ordering on the set $q_v$, we denote the ordered set by $\vec{q}_v$. \\

 A complex structure $\mfj$ on $\Sigma$ is a set of complex structures $(\mfj_v)_{v\in \V}$ on its components.
 By a (complex) marked nodal curve, we mean a marked nodal real surface together with a complex structure $(\Si,\mfj,\vec{z})$.
 Figure~\ref{labled-curve_fg} illustrates a nodal curve with $(g_1,g_2,g_3,g_4,g_5)=(0,2,0,1,0)$ corresponding to Figure~\ref{labled-graph_fg}-left. \\